jamescrg/minhome/README.md

 ## Summary

-Minhome is a custom home page that allows a user to store favorites in the cloud and access them on a custom home page.
+Minhome is a Django application that allows a user to store favorites in the cloud and access them on a custom home page.
 It also provides several other pages with additional functionality: a "tasks" page, a contact manager, and a notes page.

 A user can also link a Google account, so that contacts added to the contact manager are synced to their Google account.